On the Convergence of critical points of the Ambrosio-Tortorelli functional: Abstract

 \section{Abstract}

 This work is devoted to study the asymptotic behavior of critical points \(\{(u_\e,v_\e)\}_{\e>0}\) of the Ambrosio-Tortorelli functional. {Under a uniform energy bound assumption,} the usual \(\Gamma\)-convergence theory ensures that \((u_\e,v_\e)\) converges in the \(L^2\)-sense to some \((u_*,1)\) as $\varepsilon\to 0$, where \(u_*\) is a special function of bounded variation.
 Assuming further the Ambrosio-Tortorelli energy of \((u_\e,v_\e)\) to converge to the Mumford-Shah energy of \(u_*\), the later is shown to be a critical point with respect to inner variations of the Mumford-Shah functional.
 As a byproduct, the second inner variation is also shown to pass to the limit.
 To establish these convergence results, interior \((\C^\infty\)) regularity and boundary regularity for Dirichlet boundary conditions are first obtained for a fixed parameter \(\e>0\).
 The asymptotic analysis is then performed by means of varifold theory in the spirit of scalar phase transition problems.
-Lastly, a complete one-dimensional study allows one to exhibit non-minimizing critical points of the Ambrosio-Tortorelli functional that do satisfy our energy convergence assumption.